faraway1nspace/BayesCMR_workshop/README.md

 - 8 lectures and tutorials
 - R and JAGS code

 The focus of the workshop was to introduce [JAGS](http://www.google.com/url?q=http://mcmc-jags.sourceforge.net/&sa=U&ved=0ahUKEwjf38Gb6tXWAhUIVLwKHejnA2EQFggdMAQ&usg=AOvVaw3VPi0Ffru14OG--3erpJZh) for Bayesian Capture-Mark-Recapture (including models CJS, POPAN, PCRD, MSCRD as a more general type of Hidden Markov Model).
-The underlying idea is based on the work of Rankin and Nicholson et al. 2016 Paper and Rankin's 2017 Ph.D. thesis.
-The general public may find the lectures and R code useful to make their own  CJS, POPAN, PCRD, and MSCRD models in JAGS.
+The underlying idea is based on the paper of [Rankin and Nicholson et al. 2016](http://journal.frontiersin.org/article/10.3389/fmars.2016.00025) and [Rankin's 2017 Ph.D. thesis](http://researchrepository.murdoch.edu.au/id/eprint/38257/).
+Researchers may find the lectures and R/JAGS code useful to make their own CJS, POPAN, PCRD, and MSCRD models in JAGS.

+Feel free to submit feature requests and report issues in the Github issue tracker page (see link above)

 OUTLINE
 -------